leafsphp/naytive/apps/docs/docs/memory/index.md

 ## For C/C++ Developers

 If you're coming from a C/C++ background, you'll find Naytive's memory management system to be quite similar to what you're used to.
-Naytive's pointers and memory allocation functions are designed to be familiar to C/C++ developers, so you should feel right at home, however, we encourage you to think of Naytive as a new language and not try to apply C/C++ practices directly to Naytive.
-Eg: you would use pointers for arrays in C/C++ but in Naytive arrays are first-class citizens and you don't need to use pointers for them.
+Naytive's pointers and memory allocation functions are designed to be familiar to C/C++ developers, so you should feel right at home, however, we encourage you to think of Naytive as a completely different environment and not try to apply C/C++ practices directly to Naytive.
+Eg: Naytive arrays are first-class citizens and you don't need to use pointers for them.